Eschatologue/CM_wiki/docs/gameplay/homebrew/resolve.md

 *“Reeling, gasping, taken over the edge into madness!”*

 - You begins babbling and is incapable of normal speech.
 Spells that has the Verbal (V) component can’t be cast.
-- You have :d20-disadv:**Disadvantage** on Intelligence and Wisdom saving throws.
+- You have :d20-disadv: **Disadvantage** on Intelligence and Wisdom Saving Throws.
 - You can't take :rsc-reaction: **Reaction** and must roll a :die-d10:d10 at the start of each of your turns to determine a behavior for that turn.

     | :die-d10:**d10** | **BEHAVIOUR** |